SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 ### 2.3 Use case B specifications

-Below the git links of the formal specifications generated from the models and metamodels of the smart grid use case :
+Below the Git links of the formal specifications generated from the models and metamodels of the smart grid use case :

 - The CM-DSL B machine (discussed in Section 4.2 in the paper) is available at: <br>
 https://github.com/SalimChehida/Inter-DSL-Collaboration/blob/artefacts-coordination/DSLs_Formal_Specification/cM_DSL.mch